Brian E. Nelson: Biden administration

 On May 26, 2021, President Joe Biden nominated Nelson to serve as Under Secretary of the Treasury for Terrorism and Financial Intelligence.
 On June 22, 2021, the Senate's Banking Committee held hearings on Nelson's nomination.
 The committee deadlocked on his nomination on October 5, 2021, in a party-line vote.
-The entire Senate discharged his nomination from the committee on October 19, 2021, in a 50-49 vote.
-On December 2, 2021, Nelson was confirmed by the Senate in a 50-49 vote.
+The entire Senate discharged his nomination from the committee on October 19, 2021, in a 50–49 vote.
+On December 2, 2021, Nelson was confirmed by the Senate in a 50–49 vote.

+2024 Kamala Harris presidential campaign

+In July 2024, Nelson left his position with Treasury and joined Kamala Harris's 2024 presidential campaign as a senior adviser for policy.